anquanscan/sec-tools/README.md

 [search-libc](https://github.com/blukat29/search-libc): Web wrapper of niklasb/libc-database
 [dfir-ioc-ut](https://github.com/jipegit/dfir-ioc-ut): DFIR IoC Unit Testing
 [minishmaker](https://github.com/minishmaker/minishmaker): Level editing suite for The Legend of Zelda: The Minish Cap
 [Image_Steganography](https://github.com/rohanailoni/Image_Steganography): It is just an Experiment on Image Strgaography to Demostrate the uses of Hiding data in picture and Also Detecting it using Neural Network w.r.t noise in the malware image
+[shoulditrust](https://github.com/micheleriva/shoulditrust): 🤔Check if an IP address is safe or not!